webix-hub/docs/data/desktop/sidebar.md

 ####position

-sets the sidebar's position
+sets the position of SideBar

 Parameters:

-- value - {string} a new sidebar's position ("right" or "left")
+- value - {string} a new position of SideBar ("right" or "left")

 ~~~js
 webix.ui({